Thorpe Astley: Leisure and entertainment

 Meridian Leisure Park is located about 5 minutes away from Thorpe Astley, containing a bowling alley ran by Hollywood Bowl, a Vue cinema, a children's play area, a David Lloyd fitness business and several restaurants.

+The first Frankie & Benny's opened here in October 1995, by City Centre Restaurants.
+Sutton Coldfield followed soon after.
+There were 36 by 1999.

 Meridian Business Park is located about 5 minutes away, containing multiple businesses, various pubs and hotels, a McDonalds, and a Costa Coffee, as well as a local fire station.

 Fosse Park is a 5-minute drive away and accessible by bus.